asmaaabbassi/PDS/final_project/README.md

 Instructions for running executables:

+First of all, in order to run the algorithms in the three parts of the project, you have to install all the python packages needed.
+To do this, run

+	pip install -r requirements.txt

 ## Part 1.:Web Scraping

 <div align="justify"> Before running data_hardvesting/data_harvesting.py, make sure Google Chrome and ChromeDriver is installed on the computer.
 Webscraping can be CPU-heavy, so avoid running other processes while executing the file.
 As the execution finished, all assets portfolio data will be collected in separated .csv files. </div>